kelvn-dev/documentation-hub/interview-preparation/springboot.md

 3. Explain auto-configuration in Spring Boot ?

   Auto config cho các common component như web framework, security, ...
 Hoạt động bằng cách analyze classpath và quyết định bean nào được tạo.
-Nó dựa trên annotation @Conditional để enable hoặc disable các config.
+We can define more config and enable or disable it by using @Conditional or @ConditionalOnProperty (Only create this bean if a specific property exists and/or has a certain value)

 4. How does Spring Boot handle dependency management?